-With all of these abilities — and the personal details you can bring up — the Hub Max can also protect your information, making sure no one else can gain access to your specific details through a feature called Voice Match.
-This tool trains the smart assistant to learn each users voice.
+With all of these abilities — and the personal details you can bring up — the Hub Max can also protect your information, ensuring no one else can access your specific details through a feature called Voice Match.
+This tool trains the smart assistant to learn each user's voice.
 When you ask to see your calendar, just your info comes up.

-But the Hub Max is also making use of a gesture tool, plus a facial recognition feature called Face Match.
-As you approach the display it wakes up, and greets the person it recognizes by name, up to six different people.
-There are other IoT devices — we are thinking about Anki's robots — that also taps into facial recognition to learn your face.
-But this particular feature, to our understanding, hasn't appeared on a Google display until now.
+But the Hub Max also uses a gesture tool, plus a facial recognition feature called Face Match.
+As you approach the display, it wakes up, and greets the person it recognizes by name, up to six different people.
+There are other IoT devices — we are thinking about Anki's robots — that also tap into facial recognition to learn your face.
+But to our understanding, this particular feature hasn't appeared on a Google display until now.

 Installing the Google Nest Hub